EndlessJoon/ML-Nanodegree/capstone/capstone_report.md

 ### Model Evaluation and Validation
+To test my final model, I tried some input data and compared the predicted outputs with labels.(see source code in 'capstone.ipynb')
+The results are as follows:

 In this section, the final model and any supporting qualities should be evaluated in detail.
 It should be clear how the final model was derived and why this model was chosen.
 In addition, some type of analysis should be used to validate the robustness of this model and its solution, such as manipulating the input data or environment to see how the model’s solution is affected (this is called sensitivity analysis).
 Questions to ask yourself when writing this section:
 - _Is the final model reasonable and aligning with solution expectations?
 Are the final parameters of the model appropriate?_
 - _Has the final model been tested with various inputs to evaluate whether the model generalizes well to unseen data?_